Last updated: 05/05/2026

 • Hostname of the accessing device

-This data is processed to ensure the functionality, security, and stability of our website, in particular to defend against or track attacks (e.g., DDoS attacks), for error analysis, and for the technical provision of the website.
+This data is processed to ensure the functionality, security, and stability of our website, in particular to ward off or track attacks, e.g., DDoS attacks, for error analysis, and for the technical provision of the website.
 The legal basis for this is our legitimate interest in the secure and error-free provision of the website.

-The log file data is automatically deleted after a standard technical period, as soon as it is no longer required for the aforementioned purposes.
-Longer storage may occur in individual cases if data is needed for evidentiary purposes (e.g., to investigate security-related incidents).
-This data is not combined with other data sources.
+The log file data is automatically deleted after a technically customary period as soon as it is no longer required for the stated purposes.
+Longer storage may occur in individual cases if data is required for evidentiary purposes, e.g., to clarify security-relevant incidents.
+This data is not merged with other data sources.

 SSL encryption

-We use the widely used SSL (Secure Socket Layer) protocol in conjunction with the highest level of encryption supported by your browser for your visit to our website.
-You can recognize whether an individual page of our website is transmitted in encrypted form by the closed padlock symbol in your browser's status bar.
-The use of this protocol is based on our legitimate interest in employing appropriate encryption technologies.
+For your visit to our website, we use the widespread SSL (Secure Socket Layer) method in conjunction with the highest encryption level supported by your browser.
+You can recognize whether an individual page of our website is transmitted encrypted by the closed display of the key or lock symbol in the status bar of your browser.
+The use of this method is based on our legitimate interest in using appropriate encryption techniques.

-We also employ appropriate technical and organizational security measures to protect your data against accidental or intentional manipulation, partial or complete loss, destruction, or unauthorized access by third parties.
-Our security measures are continuously improved and kept up-to-date with technological developments.
+Furthermore, we use appropriate technical and organizational security measures to protect your data against accidental or intentional manipulation, partial or complete loss, destruction, or unauthorized access by third parties.
+Our security measures are continuously improved in line with technological developments and kept up to date.

 General information on data protection

-The following provisions apply in principle not only to data collection on our website, but also generally to the processing of personal data in general.
+The following provisions apply in principle not only to data collection on our website, but also generally to other processing of personal data.

 Personal data

-Personal data is information that can be individually associated with you.
-Examples include your address, name, postal address, email address, and telephone number.
+Personal data refers to information that can be individually assigned to you.
+Examples include your address, your name, as well as your mailing address, email address, or telephone number.
 Information such as the number of users visiting a website is not personal data because it does not allow for identification of a single person.

-Unless more specific information is provided in this privacy policy (e.g. regarding the technologies used), we may process your personal data on the basis of the following legal grounds:
+Unless more specific information is provided in this privacy policy, e.g., for the technologies used, we may process your personal data on the basis of the following legal grounds:

-• Consent pursuant to Art.
+• Consent in accordance with Art.
 6 para.
-1 lit. a GDPR – the data subject has given consent to the processing of their personal data for one or more specific purposes.
+1 lit. a GDPR – the data subject has given their consent to the processing of their personal data for one or more specific purposes.

-• Contractual performance and pre-contractual measures pursuant to Art.
+• Performance of a contract and pre-contractual measures in accordance with Art.
 6 para.
-1 lit. b GDPR – The processing is necessary for the performance of a contract to which the data subject is a party or in order to take steps at the request of the data subject prior to entering into a contract.
+1 lit. b GDPR – processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.

-• Legal obligation pursuant to Art.
+• Legal obligation in accordance with Art.
 6 para.
-1 lit. c GDPR – The processing is necessary for compliance with a legal obligation.
+1 lit. c GDPR – processing is necessary for compliance with a legal obligation.

-• Protection of vital interests pursuant to Art.
+• Protection of vital interests in accordance with Art.
 6 para.
-1 lit. d GDPR – The processing is necessary to protect the vital interests of the data subject or another natural person.
+1 lit. d GDPR – processing is necessary in order to protect the vital interests of the data subject or of another natural person.

-• Legitimate interests pursuant to Art.
+• Legitimate interests in accordance with Art.
 6 para.
-1 lit. f GDPR – Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.
+1 lit. f GDPR – processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.

-Please note that in addition to the GDPR regulations, national data protection regulations may apply in your or our home country.
+Please note that, in addition to the GDPR regulations, national data protection provisions in your or our home country may apply.

 Your personal data will not be transferred to third parties for purposes other than those listed in this privacy policy.